 iconv.
 I published a source code snapshot after my talk, and several people from the SG-16 Slack group were able to duplicate my results on various platforms.

-Except for hardcore allocator developers and performance seekers, most people don’t have a need for synthetic pointers; they’re a bit like parachutes in that you don’t need them very often, but when you do… Nevertheless, I got a nice response from the audience on Tuesday morning during a live demonstration in which I created a
+Except for hardcore allocator developers and performance seekers, most people don’t have a need for synthetic pointers.
+Synthetic pointers are a bit like parachutes — you don’t need them very often, but when you do… Nevertheless, I got a nice response from the audience on Tuesday morning during a live demonstration in which I created a

 map<string,list<string>> in a self-contained relocatable heap,

 memcpy‘d the heap to a new location, and then traversed the map at the new location, printing its contents along the way.

 I received some great feedback and a fair amount of hallway debate after my Wednesday morning talk, in which I pontificated for several minutes before presenting a design sketch of what a set of new standard containers might look like if I had my way.
 I was pleasantly surprised in the hallway discussions when some of the “more senior” engineers in the audience appreciated my comments on the importance of clear thinking and meaningful naming.

 Summary and Recommendation